Loading...

 (a) 6 (b) 5 (c) 2 (d) 3

-Solution: In such AP kinematics questions, we must analyze only the braking stage.
+Solution: In such AP kinematics questions, we need to analyze only the braking stage.
 When the brakes are applied, the previous constant velocity becomes the initial velocity.
-After this moment, the velocity will change with time until it comes to a stop.
+From this moment, the velocity will change with time until it comes to a stop.
 So, during this stage, we have $v_0=54\,{\rm km/h}$, $v=0$, and $\Delta x=22.5\,{\rm m}$.
-Substituting these into the time-independent kinematic equation $v^2-v_0^2=2a\Delta x$ and solving for $a$ yields \begin{gather*} v^2-v_0^2=2a\Delta x \\\\ 0-15^2=2a(22.5) \\\\ \Rightarrow \quad a=-5\,{\rm m/s^2}\end{gather*} where in above we converted the velocity units to the SI units ${\rm m/s}$ as below \[54\,\frac{km}{h}=54\left(\frac{1000}{3600}\right)\frac ms=15\,\frac ms\] Now use the velocity kinematic equation $v=v_0+at$ and solve for $t$ \begin{gather*} v=v_0+at \\\\ 0=15+(-5)t \\\\ \Rightarrow \quad t=3\,{\rm s}\end{gather*} Hence, the correct answer is (d).
+Substituting these into the time-independent kinematic equation $v^2-v_0^2=2a\Delta x$ and solving for $a$ yields: \begin{gather*} v^2-v_0^2=2a\Delta x \\\\ 0-15^2=2a(22.5) \\\\ \Rightarrow \quad a=-5\,{\rm m/s^2}\end{gather*} In the above, we converted the velocity units to the SI units ${\rm m/s}$ as follows: \[54\,\frac{km}{h}=54\left(\frac{1000}{3600}\right)\frac ms=15\,\frac ms\] Now, we use the velocity kinematic equation $v=v_0+at$ and solve for $t$: \begin{gather*} v=v_0+at \\\\ 0=15+(-5)t \\\\ \Rightarrow \quad t=3\,{\rm s}\end{gather*} Hence, the correct answer is (d).

-Quicker method: In all constant acceleration kinematics problems, we can use the following important formula \[\Delta x=\frac{v_1+v_2}{2}\Delta t\] where $v_1$ and $v_2$ are the initial and final velocities during the accelerating stage, respectively.
+Quicker method: In all constant acceleration kinematics problems, we can use the following important formula: \[\Delta x=\frac{v_1+v_2}{2}\Delta t\] where $v_1$ and $v_2$ are the initial and final velocities during the accelerating stage, respectively.
 Here, $v_1=15\,{\rm m/s}$, $v_2=0$, and $\Delta x=22.5\,{\rm m}$.
 Substituting these into the above formula and solving for $t$ gives the same previous result.

 Problem (13): The velocity of a car changes from $5\,{\rm m/s}$ to $7\,{\rm m/s}$ at a constant rate in a time interval of $5\,{\rm s}$.
 How long does the car move during this time period?